Energy Conservation Reminder

-Our faculty and staff members did a great job pitching in to save energy for our Thanksgiving break.
+Our faculty and staff members do a great job pitching in to save energy during breaks.
 Thank you!
-Here’s your reminder that the Winter Break is almost upon us and this shutdown period is one of the most important of the year for saving energy.
-As you prepare for longer break, take a few minutes to ready your area for this vital shutdown:
+When you prepare for holiday breaks, take a few minutes to ready your area for shutdown:

 - Refrigerators should be unplugged, cleaned out with its doors propped open.
 We recommend that this be completed at least one day prior to staff leaving for the shutdown so the unit can be monitored for excessive melting of built up ice in the freezer area: